romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is an essential step when publishing an action to the GitHub Marketplace?
+Q: What is an essential step when publishing an action to the GitHub Marketplace?
 <details><summary>Show the answer</summary><p>

 - **Ensure the action's repository is public and includes a README file with detailed usage instructions**